LAND ACKNOWLEDGEMENT

 We honour the distinct needs of Indigenous peoples and acknowledge that colonization creates a rapid and harmful transition away from original healthy diet and lifestyle.
 We understand that the residential school system, Indigenous child apprehension and displacement programs aligned with forced assimilation creates racial inequities and negatively effects all four quadrants of health: spiritual, emotional, physical and mental.

 At ______________________________________, we promise to contribute to the advancement of equality and reconciliation by ensuring that all Indigenous students, faculty and visitors are provided equitable access to safe, respectful and culturally appropriate environments.
-Furthermore, we acknowledge our commitment to Mother Earth; her waters, plants, animals and air.
+Furthermore, we acknowledge our commitment to learning more from First Peoples so we can better nurture reciprocal relationships with Mother Earth; her waters, plants, animals and air.
 We promise to be a strong contributor to her healing and health.